mtxadmin/zabbix/AD DC/README.md

 Script automatically makes all items on Zabbix server through API.
 You don't have to make them manually.

-This solution based on Microsoft dcdiag.exe utility which exists on a server with Domain Controller role and Microsoft Powershell which embedded in Windows.
+This solution based on Microsoft dcdiag.exe and repadmin.exe utilities which exist on a server with Domain Controller role and Microsoft Powershell which embedded in Windows.

 ## Installation: